 WordPress is free but you’re going to have to pay for your own domain name and hosting, which costs money.

-The domain name is the url of your website on the Internet.
+The domain name is the Internet address (i.e url) of your website.
 This is what your users are going to type in their browsers to get to your pages (For example, yourblogmaster.com or google.com).

 First, you’re going to need a website hosting.
 Both websites on the Internet need to be hosted.
-This will be the home of your website on the Internet.
+This will be your website’s Internet address.

 A domain name usually costs about $14.99 per year, and web hosting usually costs $7.99 a month.